 The Notification Center is the future

-Developers tried to force the tool to activate via the terminal - normally such an action would return an inactive dashboard - but to no avail.
-This means that the code for the function is no longer included in the current version of the operating system.
-Users who actually still use the feature will sooner or later have to get used to the Notification Center on macOS.
-The "Today" view of the function has taken over most of the features of the dashboard, including the ability to install third-party widgets.
+Developers attempted to force the tool's activation via the terminal—normally, such an action would return the dashboard to an inactive state—but to no avail.
+This means that the code for the feature is no longer included in the current version of the operating system.
+Users who still use the feature will have to get used to the Notification Center on macOS sooner or later.
+The feature's "Today" view has adopted most of the dashboard's features, including the ability to install third-party widgets.

 iTunes will also no longer be available under macOS Catalina – you can find everything you need to know here.
 (Photo by Unsplash)